1. Support and enforce your employee's reporting and adherence to the leave process.

 - A new leave can be requested any time.

-- If your employee cannot initiate their leave request on their own, or has been off of work for five consecutive days due to a possible serious health condition, you need to report the absence on their behalf by contacting Sedgwick at 1-855-732-8217.
+- If your employee cannot initiate their leave request on their own or has been off of work due to a possible serious health condition and has not initiated their leave, you need to report the absence on their behalf by contacting Sedgwick at 1-855-732-8217.

-- You are not able to submit a new leave request for your employee through viaOne Express.
+- You are not able to submit a new leave request for your employee through the mySedgwick website.

 - A family member can also request a new leave on your employee's behalf.